Hypatchia/ComputerVision/BinaryImageClassificationQualityControl/readme.md

 * Build a Convolutional Neural Network to Classify Images into Defected and non Defected on a manufacturing production line.
 * This is a Project that I created to use as teaching material of CNNs during my experience as an AI intsructor in my previous Company.
-### This is an end to end guided project for learning about Binary Image Classification using CNNS in TensorFlow.
+* This is an end to end guided project for learning about Binary Image Classification using CNNs in TensorFlow.